 Tip #2: you can mention techniques related to recruitment.

-I believe that when recruiting police officers, there a few select items that should be assessed.
-I believe in testing for empathy, integrity, honesty, resilience and decision making.
+I believe that when recruiting police officers, there are a few select items that should be assessed.
+I believe in testing for empathy, integrity, honesty, resilience, and decision making.
 I also believe that an agency should recruit members that will put the community it serves first.

 18. What Is Your Experience With Budgets?